Skip to main content

 Let’s go over what we’ll need to make our eggs and for the gravy.
 Remember, for the full ingredient list with their measurements and the complete recipe instructions, make sure to scroll to the bottom of this post for the FULL PRINTABLE RECIPE CARD, so you can save this recipe for later!

-For the chicken Nargisi
+For the Chicken Nargisi

 • Ground chicken: If you don’t have ground chicken you can use ground turkey, it will work just as well!
 If you’re in Canada, remember to look for the Raised by a Chicken Farmer logo so you have the best quality chicken out there!